The power of your cup on National Coffee Day

 Thus begins a vicious cycle.
 Coffee farmers harvest and sell, making just enough to make ends meet.
 They also must face the brutal “thin months”, the period between harvest payments where many coffee farming families are forced to skip meals.
 The money to invest in additional land or improved farming techniques - things that might increase profits - simply isn’t there.
 It’s a lose-lose.

-Climate and environmental changes pose a third threat to coffee farmers’ livelihoods.
+Environmental changes pose a dire threat to farmers’ livelihoods.
 In Brazil, the world’s largest coffee exporter, production of Robusta coffee dropped 24 percent in the 2015-16 season due to drought.
 And the situation shows little hope of improvement.
 The Climate Institute estimates that by 2050 rising global temperatures and decreased rainfall will reduce areas suitable for coffee growth by approximately 50 percent.
 That’s HUGE.

 Even where coffee can be grown, bountiful harvests are far from assured.
 Parasites, fungi and weeds can destroy entire harvests in the blink of an eye.
 In 2013, outbreaks of a pesticide-resistant fungus known as coffee leaf rust wrought havoc on coffee farms in Central America.
 More than 370,000 farm hands found themselves out of work as coffee farmers were forced to cut down and replant their trees.
 Experts fear that a recent outbreak in Honduras could spark a second epidemic - a hit that most coffee farmers simply cannot take.